zadowsmash/HA-SFTP/README.md

 * **ASGMin** - Minimum Instances in ASG

 * **accessKeyId** - accesskeyid for additional customer userdata scripts.
   * **This is only to be used if "AWS::CloudFormation::Authentication" was needed.
-In my situation it was (wont go into detail).
+In my situation it was (won't go into detail).
 It is greatly advised to use an IAM instance profile role for access to the script instead.**

 * **secretKey** - secretKey for additional customer userdata scripts.
   * **This is only to be used if "AWS::CloudFormation::Authentication" was needed.
-In my situation it was (wont go into detail).
+In my situation it was (won't go into detail).
 It is greatly advised to use an IAM instance profile role for access to the script instead.**

 * **bucket** - bucket that contains userdata scripts.